lattapanr/fitness-pal/README.md

 - Enjoy the app and use it to enhance your fitness journey!

 ## Contributing
 Contributions are welcome!
-If you find any issues or have suggestions for improvements, please open an issue or submit a pull request.
+If you find any issues or have suggestions for improvements, ple

-## License
-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

 ## Acknowledgements
 - [ExerciseDB](https://exercisedb.p.rapidapi.com/): API providing exercise data